This report is old. See our new version.

 Several data definitions and clarifications may be helpful to researchers reusing this data in new ways:

-A previous study found that women who could not make bail had an annual median income of just $11,071.
+Our research found that women who could not make bail had an annual median income of just $11,071.
 And among those women, Black women had a median annual income of only $9,083 (just 20% that of a white non-incarcerated man).
 When the typical $10,000 bail amounts to a full year’s income, it’s no wonder that women are stuck in jail awaiting trial. ↩

 A gender analysis of the Bureau of Justice Statistics’ Indicators of Mental Health Problems Reported by Prisoners and Jail Inmates 2011-12 report is available in the blog post New government report points to continuing mental health crisis in prisons and jails.
 And for anyone still unsure of the harms of jail, just look at the suicide rates in U.S. jails. ↩

 A recent study based on the National Inmate Survey found that 42.1% of women in prison 35.7% of women in jail are sexual minorities, compared to 9.3% of men in prison, 6.2% of men in jail.
 The study also confirmed that “[t]here is disproportionate incarceration, mistreatment, harsh punishment, and sexual victimization of sexual minority inmates.” ↩